codiLabs/codeigniter-acl-library/README.md

 	        )

 	)
-if verify login proccess, set into session with userdata
+Custom it as needed to group table on your database, and put it and set into session with others userdata when user is logged in.

 ###Functions List